Conservation Focus: Snowy Owls

 CLIMATE CHANGE, SNOWY OWLS, AND ARCTIC ECOSYSTEMS

 We now embark on a collaborative project that utilizes this existing data in a new way.
 The project will work to better understand, and document, the effects of climate change on the declining Snowy Owl and lemming populations of our study area.
-Collaborative in nature, we will partner with climate change researchers and statisticians to execute the analysis - the first of its kind for the Snowy Owl, the avian icon of the Arctic.
+We will partner with climate change researchers and statisticians to execute the analysis - the first of its kind for the Snowy Owl.

-The Charlotte Martin Foundation has generously granted us a large portion of the total project budget, but we still need your support.
 In addition to the described analysis, our long-term research and monitoring must continue.
-The Barrow field season, which occurs for three months in late summer, is our most costly: travel, lodging, 4-wheeler maintenance, and field equipment, are annual costs attached to the project.
+The Utqiagvik field season, which occurs for three months in late summer, is our most costly: annual costs include travel to remote northern Alaska, lodging, 4-wheeler maintenance, and field equipment.

 The key to Snowy Owl conservation is long-term research and monitoring.